yaswanthkumarch/2d-Wave/README.md

 # 2d-Wave

-updated codeee i have adde new feild also
+updated codeee i have addeddd new feild also

 Name represent in wave .